nishant/stock-scripts/src/yieldmax analyzer/output.md

 Notice that not a single weekly ETF made the list.
 This suggests that weekly distributions are more volatile and less reliable indicators of sustained growth.
-Doesn't mean they aren't worth buying, but they require a shorter-term focus.
+This doesn't mean they aren't worth buying, but they require a shorter-term focus.
 The next table will be after tightening the criteria to shorter time spans.

 ## Potential Medium Risk Entry Points